Teach grammar foundations to primary students

 Learn about nouns, pronouns, verbs, adjectives, adverbs and conjunctions by the hand of this lively monster crew and their every-day life adventures.
 From birthday parties and card games to catchy slogans and holiday dreams, these funny characters will teach your class about the different parts of speech.

-The series aims to familiarize students with grammar through these fictional characters’ world.
 Each episode displays a relatable environment where children will discover how to problem solve applying grammar concepts.
 Every story links theory and practical uses creating a mental picture that students will easily remember and that will help them in their learning journey.

 ‘Grammar: Verbs’ Teaching

 Grammar: Verbs is one episode in our six-part series using grammar foundations in a fun way.
 See more videos in the series below:

 This Miniclip looks at what contractions are, the rules of creating them, and the role that apostrophe’s play to signal missing letters.
 Students will also discover that contractions are part of informal language and create a casual tone – which wouldn’t be suitable in their letter to the mayor!